OpenOmics/SnakeMaker_alt/README.md

-# FunannotateMake
+# SnakeMaker
-A repository for the Funannotate Snakemake pipeline, designed to be run on the completed assemblies, after assembly & scaffolding.
+A repository for the Maker Snakemake pipeline, designed to be run on the completed assemblies, after assembly & scaffolding.

 ### Before running the pipeline